-WARNING
+⚠ WARNING

-- The electronic circuits inside the camera contain high voltage working parts.
-Never attempt to disassemble the camera yourself. - Never touch internal parts of the camera if they become exposed from dropping the camera or for some other reason, as there is danger of electric shock. - Wrapping the strap around your neck is dangerous.
-Make sure that small children do not get the strap caught around their neck. - Do not look directly at the sun through the camera, as viewing the sun for an extended period may damage your eyes. - Be sure to store batteries out of the reach of children.
+- The electric circuits inside the camera contain high voltage working parts.
+Never attempt to disassemble the camera yourself. - Never touch internal parts of the camera if they become exposed from dropping the camera or for some other reason, as there is danger of electric shock. - Be sure to store batteries out of the reach of children.
 Seek medical assistance immediately if accidentally swallowed.

-CAUTION
+⚠ CAUTION

 - Do not use the flash near anyone's eyes, as it may hurt them.
 Be particularly careful with the flash around infants. - Never try to disassemble, short or recharge the battery.
-Also, do not dispose of the battery in fire, as it may explode. - Remove the batteries from the camera immediately if they become hot or begin to smoke.
+Also, do not dispose of the battery in fire, as it may explode. - Remove the battery from the camera immediately if it becomes hot or begin to smoke.
 Be careful not to burn yourself during removal.